 Explanation:

-argument specifies the email address of the recipient.
+: This argument specifies the recipient’s email address.

 Use case 2: Send an email using a specific account configured in ~/.msmtprc